 Step 1: We recommend calling our on-call phone if the donor's death is imminent, is in hospice, or is in critical condition in the hospital.
 If the donor has died and is under hospice care, call the hospice first.
 If the death is not expected, at the workplace or home, call emergency medical personnel and the decedents physician.
 If the death was unattended, call the police.
 Then, when authorities are notified, call the Anatomical Gifts Program on-call phone: 919-812-7430, we answer 24 hours on weekdays from 8:30am Monday, to 4:30pm Friday.
 We are closed weekends and holidays.
 If the death occurs when we are closed, leave a message and we will return the call on the next business day.
-Make sure the body is held in cold storage, as a hospital morgue or funeral home or transport service with cold storage (see Step 5, p.9).

-Be prepared: We require faxed copies of the Donor Cards, HCPOA documents and may need copies of parts of a Will or other Health Care Directives.
+Make sure the body is held in cold storage, as a hospital morgue or funeral home or transport service with cold storage (see Step 5, p.7).
+Be prepared: We will need to see a copy of signed Donor Cards, HCPOA documents and may need copies of parts of a Will or other Health Care Directives.
 We must make sure the people we work with have the legal right to donate you or your loved one's body and/or give permission for us to speak to medical professionals.

 Please also have phone numbers available for primary care doctors, specialists last seeing the donor, hospice and/or the hospital floor, charge nurse number.
 We also require proof of COVID vaccinations and boosters or a negative COVID test within 5 days of death.
+We do accept post-mortem tests.
+Testing must be done prior to our acceptance.